 Specifically, I wanted to make six figures from freelance writing while working part-time hours.

-Because at the time I set my goal, I had no idea whether I’d actually get there or not.
+At the time I set my goal, I had no idea whether I’d get there or not.
 I knew other freelancers were making six figures but it seemed like a long shot for me.